deployEMDS/technical-documentation/tests/data_product_publication/provision/data_source_endpoint_provisioning/test_2_1_1_3/result_edc_vc.md

 EDC Connector v.0.7.1 within a local testbed

 #### Tested quality metric and method
-[TODO] Describe the quality metric and method used for the test / assessment If an asset can represent a data source `X`, then data source `X` can be provisioned.
+If an asset can represent a data source `X`, then data source `X` can be provisioned.

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).

 #### Expected output
 Evaluate the level of support for the following data formats